eXascaleInfolab/TSM-Bench/README.md

 ### Query Execution

-- Each of the systems has a dedicated subfolder under `systems` folder.
+- Each system has a dedicated subfolder under `systems` folder.
 Queries for all systems can be executed as follows:

     ```bash
     cd/